 Five Modes of Action Many Attribute to Heterotic Phenomenon

 Over the past one hundred years, several theories have been proposed to explain heterosis.
 However, there remain five primary modes of action which many attribute to heterotic phenomenon.
-These include dominance, overdominance, pseudo-overdominance, epistasis, and more recently epigenetics.
-Nonetheless, the relative contributions or existence of each of these phenomena are still largely debated.
+These include dominance, overdominance, pseudo-overdominance, dosage balance, epistasis, and more recently epigenetics.
+Our research has supported the prevalence of dominance (and associated pseudo-over dominance) and dosage balance as being key.

 Hybrids vs. inbreds (Springer & Stupar, 2007)